Skiffrin/Veritas-Obscura/Feign Ignorance.md

 Stocking shelves turned out to be mind-numbing, repetitive work—just what I needed.
 With a cart full of items and a clipboard in hand, I wandered up and down the aisles, matching products to their designated spots.
 My thoughts still strayed to the article, but the task at hand kept me grounded, at least for a while.

-But the court record...
+But the case report...
 I couldn't keep my mind away from it.
 What was in it?
 Why did it have my name in it?
 What would I tell Kay—

 The sharp clink of glass against metal startled me, pulling me from my spiraling thoughts.
 I froze, clutching the jar of pickles I rearranged God-knows-how-many-times, and looked up at the source of the sound.